domalian/domalian.github.io/projects/scrolling-sign.md

 type: project
 image: img/scrolling-sign/scrolling-sign-logo.png
 title: "Scrolling Door Sign"
-date: 2022-11
+date: 2023-11
 published: true
 labels:
   - SystemVerilog
   - Digital Circuits Design
   - Hardware Engineering
-summary: "A finite state machine was designed for a scrolling door sign that displayed 'ALOHA' when an office is open, and 'PAU' when it is closed with custom logic."
+summary: "A finite state machine was designed to build a circuit for a scrolling door sign that displayed 'ALOHA' when an office is open, and 'PAU' when it is closed with custom logic."
 ---

 <div class="text-center p-4">